-The C67x[TM] device resets using the active-low signal RESET and the internal reset signal.
+The C67xTM device resets using the active-low signal RESET and the internal reset signal (C6712C/C6712D; for the C6712 device, the RESET signal is the same as the internal reset signal).
 While RESET is low, the internal reset is also asserted and the device is held in reset and is initialized to the prescribed reset state.
 Refer to reset timing for reset timing characteristics and states of device pins during reset.
 The release of the internal reset signal (see the Reset Phase 3 discussion in the Reset Timing section of this data sheet) starts the processor running with the prescribed device configuration and boot mode.

-The C6712D has two types of boot mode:
+The C6712/C6712C/C6712D has two type of boot mode: